fullstack-storyteller/Notes/1-dotnet-basics.md

 1. Open the visual studio command prompt as Administrator
 2. run the command `ilasm.exe fully-qualified-name-of-the-.il file`
 3. It will read the content of the .il file and reconstruct the assembly

+## Strong naming an assembly

+In .Net, assemblies can be broadly classified into 2 types

+1. Weak named assemblies
+2. Strong named assemblies

+An assembliy name consists of 4 parts

+1. Simple textual name
+2. Version Number
+3. Culture information (otherwise the assembly is language neutral)
+4. Public key token

+We use Assemblyversion attribute to specifiy the Assembly version.
+The default is 1.0.0.0.
+The version number f an assembly consists of the following parts:

+1. Major Version
+2. Minor Version
+3. Build Number
+4. Revision Number